GEOS-DEV/GEOS/.github/ci/README.md

   string to disable fallback.
 The workflow appends the baseline archive filename from `.integrated_tests.yaml`, e.g. `baseline_integratedTests-pr3959-16478-faf1698.tar.gz`.

+- `local_baseline_dir`
+  Host-side directory used as a persistent integrated-test baseline cache on runners that mount one.
+Use an empty string for GitHub-hosted, Azure-hosted, or other runners without this mount;
+  those runners will use the configured artifact URLs instead.

 - `artifact_public_url_base`
   Public URL root for uploaded artifacts.
 The consumer builds each final URL as `${artifact_public_url_base}/${integrated_tests_artifact_bucket_path}/${filename}`, so the base